Can You Buy an Investment Property with a 10% or 20% Deposit?

 In addition to lending flexibility, new builds may also offer tax advantages compared with existing rental properties, which is another reason they remain popular with property investors.

 A 20% deposit does not always need to come from cash savings.
 If you already own a home, it may be possible to use the equity in your existing property as a deposit for an investment property.
 Many homeowners who have been in the market for 5 or more years may have seen the value of their property increase.
 This equity can sometimes be used to help fund the deposit for another property purchase.
-For a more detailed explanation of how this works in practise, see our article on using equity to buy and investment property in New Zealand.
+For a more detailed explanation of how this works in practise, see our article on using equity to buy an investment property in New Zealand.

 Angela is an accredited Financial Adviser, licensed under FSP742251 and has been in the Financial Industry since 2006.
 Our 5-star Google reviews reflect the excellent customer experience we promise — making your home loan journey positive, stress-free, and rewarding.
 At Platinum Mortgages, our clients are the reason we exist — so you can be confident every step is guided by genuine care and expertise.